Daniel Rader

 Daniel James Rader is an American academic physician and the Seymour Gray Professor of Molecular Medicine in the Perelman School of Medicine at the University of Pennsylvania.
 He is also the chief of the Perelman School of Medicine's Division of Translational Medicine and Human Genetics and the director of its Preventive Cardiovascular Program.
 He is recognized for his research into the genetic underpinnings of atherosclerosis and lipoprotein metabolism.
+He is also a founding co-director of the Penn Medicine BioBank.